 State laws on balance billing vary, and some prohibit the practice.
-Kaiser Family Foundation’s list of state restrictions against balance billing managed care enrollees provides an extensive summary.
+A Kaiser Family Foundation study on surprise medical bills also provides a list of states who restrict balance billing.

 Know your network and be prepared for emergencies.
 More likely than not, you will likely be able to tell emergency personnel your preferences.
 Of course, as mentioned above, state laws vary and you may be transported to the nearest hospital.

 “The fear is that during an emergency the person will be unconscious or unable to speak for themselves to indicate where they would like to receive their care,” Seifert says.
 “That’s not always the case, but a little pre-planning can help.”